 Over the course of a long career he has experimented with an incredible range of mediums; acrylics, watercolours, drawings, photography, art prints, and more unusual tools like fax machines, paper pulp and digital graphics software.
 Printmaking and collage have both been visited regularly by Hockney, and techniques carried from one medium like photography, into another such as painting.
 His unique approaches and original vision have helped him become one of the highest selling living artists on several occasions, and he certainly deserves his standing as one of the UK’s most influential artists.

-Jeff Koons, the balloon dog pop artist
+Jeff Koons, king of the kitsch pop artists

 Koons is another of the highest selling living artists, with his stainless steel balloon animal sculptures fetching prices over $90 million at auction.
 Born in 1955 he was too young to catch the early wave of pop art and began to fully emerge in the 1980s, with a factory-style production line approach to his art similar to Warhol’s, employing as many as 120 assistants at one point to help produce artworks.